jacobrogers603/mark_my_words/to-do.md

 **Things that the user would notice during normal use, breaking or just embarrassing**

-- Fix dates on media cards in editor page (already fixed on user-settings page)

 ## Pri II

 **Things that the user may not notice, or are more under the hood, but are still important**